Allurion Balloon Specialist Providers

 The nature of this being a swallowable gastric balloon means patients avoid the need for endoscopy or anaesthesia.
 It is because of this that Dr John Mason has described the Allurion Balloon an ‘elegant’ weight loss device.

-The Allurion Balloon requires a minimum BMI of at least 27 and has no upper limit restrictions.
+The Allurion Balloon requires a minimum BMI of at least 27 and has an upper-limit restriction of BMI 55.

 Allurion Balloon Capsule